eclipseisoffline/eclipsestweakeroo/README.md

   - Displays a message whenever an item's durability is 10% of it's maximum durability, with a cooldown that can be configured using the `durabilityWarningCooldown` option.
 - Added `tweakStatusEffectHud` tweak, which modifies the way status effect icons are rendered to include duration time.
 - Added `tweakAutoReconnect` tweak, which automatically reconnects to a server after being disconnected from it (with a small delay, can be configured using the `autoReconnectTime` generic option).
+- Added `tweakPlayerInfoNotifications` tweak, which posts notifications in chat when the client receives a [Player Info Update](https://wiki.vg/Protocol#Player_Info_Update) or a [Player Info Remove](https://wiki.vg/Protocol#Player_Info_Remove) packet.
+Can be configured in `Generic`:
+  - If `playerAddRemoveNotification` is enabled, notifications will be posted in chat when a player info entry is added or removed.
+  - If `playerGamemodeNotification` is enabled, notifications will be posted in chat when a player info entry changes gamemode.
+  - If `playerListedNotification` is enabled, notifications will be posted in chat when a player info entry is added or removed from the player list.
+  - If `playerDisplayNameNotification` is enabled, notifications will be posted in chat when a player info entry changes display name.
 - Added `disableEntityCollisions` yeet, which disables entity collisions.
 You can still push other entities, but they can't push you.
 - Added `disableKnockback` yeet, which disables taking knockback.
 - Added `disableFogModifiers` yeet, which disables all fog modifiers (water, lava, powdered snow, darkness, etc.).